-A deferred judgment is a sentencing outcome I can use to help you keep your criminal record free of convictions, allow you to avoid jail time, and ultimately have the public court files expunged from your record.
+A deferred judgment is a sentencing outcome we can use to help you keep your criminal record free of convictions, allow you to avoid jail time, and ultimately have the public court files expunged from your record.

 Most deferred judgments are similar to “court supervision” in other states.
 For many misdemeanor offenses, the Court will set a series of guidelines that must be followed in order to have the case successfully discharged.
 The guidelines may include avoiding all future criminal charges for the period of probation, payment of fines and supervision fees, community service, a substance abuse evaluation, substance abuse or driving classes, and random urinalyses.
 A probation officer may even be assigned for serious offenses.